-You already know to eat your daily servings of vegetables, but when is the last time you gave any thought to your sea vegetables?
-Kelp, a type of seaweed, is chock full of good-for-you nutrients that can benefit your health and possibly even prevent disease.
+You already know to eat your daily servings of vegetables, but when was the last time you gave any thought to your sea vegetables?
+Kelp, a type of seaweed, is full of healthy nutrients that can benefit your health and possibly even prevent disease.

 Because it absorbs the nutrients from its surrounding marine environment, kelp is rich in: